BitBoxSwiss/bitbox-base/middleware/README.md

 ## Running

-The middleware accepts some command line arguments to connect to c-lightning and bitcoind.
+The middleware accepts some command line arguments to get some information about its environment.
 The arguments are expected to be passed in the following fashion:

-    ./bbbmiddleware -rpcuser rpcuser -rpcpassword rpcpassword -rpcport 18332 -lightning-rpc-path /home/bitcoin/.lightning/lightning-rpc
+    middleware -electrsport 60401

-Running `./bbbmiddleware -h` will print the following help:
+Running `middleware -h` will print the following help:

-  -bbbconfigscript string
+  -bbbcmdscript string
+    Path to the bbb-cmd file that allows executing system commands (default "/opt/shift/scripts/bbb-cmd.sh") -bbbconfigscript string
     Path to the bbb-config file that allows setting system configuration (default "/opt/shift/scripts/bbb-config.sh") -datadir string
     Directory where middleware persistent data like noise keys is stored (default ".base") -electrsport string
-    	Electrs rpc port (default "51002") -lightning-rpc-path string
+    Electrs rpc port (default "51002")
+  -middlewareport string
-    	Path to the lightning rpc unix socket (default "/home/bitcoin/.lightning/lightning-rpc") -network string
+    Port the middleware should listen on (default 8845) (default "8845") -network string
-    	Indicate wether running bitcoin on regtest, testnet or mainnet (default "testnet") -rpcpassword string
+    Indicate wether running bitcoin on testnet or mainnet (default "testnet") -prometheusurl string
-    	Bitcoin rpc password (default "rpcpassword") -rpcport string
-    	Bitcoin rpc port, localhost is assumed as an address (default "18332") -rpcuser string
-    	Bitcoin rpc user name (default "rpcuser")
+    Url of the prometheus server in the form of 'http://localhost:9090' (default "http://localhost:9090") -redismock
+    Mock redis for development instead of connecting to a redis server, default is 'false', use 'true' as an argument to mock -redisport string
+    Port of the Redis server (default "6379") -updateinfourl string
+    URL to query information about updates from (defaults to https://shiftcrypto.ch/updates/base.json) (default "https://shiftcrypto.ch/updates/base.json")

 ## Testing